themesberg/flowbite/content/forms/number-input.md

 ### Options

-Use these optional options for the Dismiss object to set the transition, duration, and timing function types based on the utility classes from Tailwind CSS.
+Use these optional options for the InputCounter object to set the minimum and maximum values of the input field and also to set callback functions for the increment and decrement events.

 <div class="relative my-10 overflow-x-auto shadow-md sm:rounded-lg">
   <table class="w-full text-sm text-left text-gray-500 dark:text-gray-400">